Skip to main content

 Learning Objectives:

-• Students will compare observations to develop wavelength ranges for different colors.
+• Students will compare observations of visible light to develop wavelength ranges for different colors.

 Key Vocabulary: